nanoc/nanoc.app/content/docs.md

 7. The [Commands Reference](/docs/commands/) contains the documentation for all available commandline commands.

+8. The [Troubleshooting](/docs/troubleshooting/) section describes some frequent error messages, what causes them and how to solve them.

-8. The [Glossary](/docs/glossary/) is a collection of terms that you may stumble upon while using nanoc or reading its documentation.
+9. The [Glossary](/docs/glossary/) is a collection of terms that you may stumble upon while using nanoc or reading its documentation.
 If you don’t understand a term, go here!

-9. The [API documentation](<%= api_doc_root %>) contains the documentation of nanoc’s internals.
+10. The [API documentation](<%= api_doc_root %>) contains the documentation of nanoc’s internals.
 This is quite useful if you want to contribute to nanoc or extend it.

 When you’re stuck with a question or a problem the documentation doesn’t solve, considering posting to the <a href="#">discussion group</a> or joining the <a href="irc://irc.freenode.net/#nanoc">nanoc IRC channel</a>.
 We’ll get it sorted out in no time.
 Check out the [Community](/community/) page for details.